Vacation of Misdemeanor and Gross Misdemeanor Conviction

 - Five years have elapsed since you completed the terms of the original conditions of the sentence, including any financial obligations and successful completion of any treatment ordered as a condition of sentencing.

 If you can satisfy each of the above requirements with respect to the conviction you are asking the court to vacate, your next step is to complete the form CrRLJ 09.0100, Motion and Declaration for Order Vacating Conviction.
 This form will allow the court to determine whether you are eligible to have your conviction vacated.
-You may want to review the court file or the court docket for the offense you are asking the court to vacate to obtain information you need to fill out the form.
+You may want to review the court file or the court docket for the offense you are asking the court to vacate to obtain the information you need to fill out the form.
 Chelan County District Court requires that you obtain copies of your criminal history records and attach them to your motion.
 Once you have completed and signed the Motion and Declaration form, make at least two copies.

 The judge will hear your Motion for Order Vacating Conviction on the day scheduled for the hearing.
 You will need to attend the hearing and bring with you the Order on Motion Re: Vacating Conviction form.
 If the motion is granted, the judge will complete the order vacating your conviction.
 The clerk of the court will send a copy of the order to the Washington State Patrol and the local law enforcement agency, if any, which holds criminal history information about you.